luontola/tdd-mooc-tetris/docs/level-4.md

 one.

 The `Board` class needs to be updated to work with complex block shapes.
 You will need to find and update every place where the old code assumes 1×1 blocks (and a 3×3 board).
+Create an appropriate abstraction so that the same code works for all block shapes.

 It may be useful to temporarily disable the one new failing test, so that you can refactor on green and make the next test easier to pass.